Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

-The next six attacks on confidentiality share similar threat model with subtle differences.
-The basic threat model is snooping by some malicious components of NoC which is colluding with a local or remote malicious application.
-Local colluding application can be considered as either colluding application or HT compromised local IP.
-Remote colluding application resides outside the boundary of SoC which can be considered to have higher processing power compared to that of local counterpart. \citeauthor{ancajas2014fort}~\cite{ancajas2014fort} describe confidentiality violation via snooping in the presence of malicious NoC.
-The authors highlight that this threat is critical when using muti-tenant cloud computing using MPSoCs.
-The malicious NoC has embedded hardware Trojan that is capable of activating covert backdoor which is working with a colluding malicious application running on a normal processing core.
-Figure~\ref{fig:electrical_attack_0} shows an example scenario in a mesh NoC when malicious application is running in node X in a compromised NoC when S and D are communicating.
+\textbf{Snooping:} The basic threat model is snooping by some malicious components of NoC, colluding with a local or remote malicious application.
+A local colluding application can be a malicious application or HT-compromised local IP.
+A Remote colluding application resides outside the SoC boundary, which has a higher processing power than the local counterpart. \citeauthor{ancajas2014fort}~\cite{ancajas2014fort} describe confidentiality violation via snooping in the presence of malicious NoC.
+The authors highlight that this threat is critical when using multi-tenant cloud computing using MPSoCs.
+The malicious NoC has embedded hardware Trojan capable of activating a covert backdoor that works with a colluding malicious application running on a regular processing core.
+Figure~\ref{fig:electrical_attack_0} shows a scenario in a mesh NoC when a malicious application runs in node X in a compromised NoC when S and D are communicating.
 The attack has four phases.
-At design phase, a third party NoC IP provider fabricate a HT into the NoC.
-Then the colluding application running in the SoC use a dirty cache bit to activate the HT when necessary.
-At attacking phase, a malicious software request the compromised NoC to eavesdrop and duplicate packets of a specific communication.
+During the design phase, a third-party NoC IP provider fabricates an HT into the NoC.
+Then the colluding application running in the SoC uses a dirty cache bit to activate the HT when necessary.
+At the attacking phase, malicious software requests the compromised NoC to eavesdrop and duplicate packets of a specific communication.
 The compromised NoC will use covert channels to transfer duplicated classified information from legitimate communication between S and D. Finally, the attacker will deactivate the HT after the attack.
-The compromised NoC with HT have 4.62\% area and 0.28\% power overhead compared to baseline NoC.
-The authors highlight the fact that HT is harder to detect due to low overhead and HT being deactivated after an attack. \citeauthor{charles2022digital}~\cite{charles2022digital} talks about snooping attack when NoC is malicious which uses similar threat model as \cite{ancajas2014fort} with the exception of not using covert channels.
-Similar threat models are explored in \cite{ sepulveda2017towards, weerasena2021lightweight} where there is a malicious router snooping packets inside NoC. \citeauthor{hussain2017packet} \cite{hussain2017packet} also talks about packet leaks in NoC where the NoC is a third-party IP.
-Here, hardware Trojan in NoC is capable of changing destination and source of request and response packets, respectively, to leak sensitive data. \citeauthor{charles2020securing} \cite{charles2020securing} also talks about a threat model in mesh topology where NoC IP is compromised.
-Specifically, they assume that some routers and IP cores in middle are malicious.
-The trusted IPs are introduced as secure IPs.
-When two secure IPs are communicating, a malicious router in middle can leak sensitive information to the malicious IP in the same chip through NoC.
+The compromised NoC with HT has 4.62\% area and 0.28\% power overhead compared to baseline NoC.
+The HT is harder to detect due to low overhead and HT being deactivated after an attack. \citeauthor{charles2022digital}~\cite{charles2022digital}~uses a similar threat model as \cite{ancajas2014fort} except not using covert channels.
+Similar threat models are explored in \cite{ sepulveda2017towards, weerasena2021lightweight, charles2020securing} where a malicious router snoops packets and leaks packets of trusted communication to a colluding application of the adversary. \citeauthor{hussain2017packet} \cite{hussain2017packet} also talks about packet leaks in NoC where the NoC is a third-party IP.
+Here, HT in NoC can change the destination and source of the request and response packets to leak sensitive data.